Introduction to Evaluations

 • Randomized Controlled Experiments

 What distinguishes randomized evaluations from other non-randomized impact evaluations is that participation (and non-participation) is determined randomly—before the program begins.
-This random assignment is the method used in clinical trials to determine who gets a drug versus who gets a placebo when testing the effectiveness (and side-effects) of new drugs.
+This random assignment is the method used in clinical trials to determine who gets a drug versus who gets a placebo when testing the effectiveness (and side effects) of new drugs.
 As with clinical trials, those in the impact evaluation who were randomly assigned to the “treatment group” are eligible to receive the treatment (i.e. the program).
-And they are compared to those who were randomly assigned to the “control group” –those who do not receive the program.
-Because members of the groups (treatment and control) do not differ systematically at the outset of the experiment, any difference that subsequently arises between them can be attributed to the treatment rather than to other factors.
-Relative to results from non-randomized evaluations, results from randomized evaluations are:
+And they are compared to those who were randomly assigned to the “comparison group” –those who do not receive the program.
+Because members of the treatment and comparison groups do not differ systematically from each other at the outset of the evaluation, any difference that subsequently arises between them can be attributed to the treatment rather than to other factors.
+Relative to results from non-randomized evaluations, results from randomized evaluations can be:

 • Less subject to methodological debates

 • More likely to be convincing to program funders and/or policymakers